mahdiAbu3li/AI-graduation-project--old/README.md

 # AI-graduation-project

-this is old algorithim to gcn
+This is old algorithim to gcn and it contains image processing and object map